prit2410/DAAHandsOn/README.md

-Implement: Solution: DAA Hands On 2/Benchmark.py
+Implement:

-1. insertion sort
+1. insertion sort: DAA Hands On 2/insertionSort.py

-2. selection sort
+2. selection sort: DAA Hands On 2/selectionSort.py

-3. bubble sort
+3. bubble sort: DAA Hands On 2/bubbleSort.py

 In the discussion: